enzobonansea/rust-simd-poc/README.md

 ## Overview

-This project benchmarks three different approaches to calculate the mean of 1 million random floating-point numbers:
+This project benchmarks three different approaches to calculate the mean of floating-point datasets of varying sizes:

 1. **Scalar Implementation**: Traditional iterative approach using standard operations
 2. **SIMD Implementation**: Vectorized operations using AVX instructions (x86_64 only)